neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 This section describes the mesh used for the solid domain.
-MOOSE [MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh.
-The mesh with block IDs and sidesets is shown in [solid_mesh].
+MOOSE [MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh. [solid_mesh] shows the mesh with block IDs and sidesets.

 !media pincell_solid_mesh.png
   id=solid_mesh